magnolia-git/projectj/README.md

 # projectj

-An additional update to the README.md.
+An additional update to the README.
+The typo has been fixed.